NextGenSoftwareUK/Our-World-OASIS-API-HoloNET-HoloUnity-And-.NET-HDK/NextGenSoftware.OASIS.API.Manager/README.md

 https://github.com/NextGenSoftwareUK/Our-World-OASIS-API-HoloNET-HoloUnity-And-.NET-HDK

 Make sure you check out the Overview and Benefits Of Building On The WEB 4 OASIS API sections above! :) Thank you!

+**NOTE: It is taking some time to package up and deploy all the dependencies required for the OASIS Endpoint to run, so please bare with us whilst we do!
+Thank you! ;-)**